 Water Supply Valve

 The water supply valve may also be the problem.
 It’s not working correctly or is clogged.
-Check the valve if you can’t turn off the water supply, If it’s open, there’s enough pressure to fill the dishwasher.
+Check the valve if you can’t turn off the water supply; if it’s open, there’s enough pressure to fill the dishwasher.

-How Do I Know If My Dishwasher has a Low Water Pressure?
+How Do I Know If My Dishwasher Has a Low Water Pressure?

 Regardless of the cause, insufficient water pressure can make the dishwasher’s cleaning difficult and give poor results.
-To remedy this problem, you can use some household tools to regulate the pressure of the water flowing into your dishwasher.
+To remedy this problem, you can use household tools to regulate the pressure of the water flowing into your dishwasher.

-- If the water supply has recently increased, this problem might be an indicator.
+• If the water supply has recently increased, this problem might be an indicator.
 Because when the water is not hot enough for heavy cleaning, the heating element will only have enough power to keep the water hot.

 How to Increase the Water Pressure in a Dishwasher?

-- Step 2: Once you’ve removed the panel on the back of your dishwasher, you need to remove the control box and access the water heater.
+• Step 2: Once you’ve removed the panel on the back of your dishwasher, you need to remove the control box and access the water heater.
 It looks like a long tube with a control box attached.

 Conclusion